What can I add to my dog’s kibble every day?

 7. Feed raw, meaty parts of poultry

-The bones of young turkey and chicken are soft and pliable enough to be eaten whole, including wings, necks, and backs.
+The bones of young turkeys and chickens are soft and pliable enough to be eaten whole, including wings, necks, and backs.
 Raw bones provide calcium and other minerals in the proper ratios, as well as proteins, fats, and many other valuable nutrients.

 Puppies especially benefit from both the added nutrition and the healthy chewing outlet.
 A chewing puppy is a happy puppy!
 Start by trying our ROAR ground chicken backs and legs, whole and ground turkey necks.